charlie-vf/genshin-recipes-blog/README.md

 - Beneath the repository name, click 'Code' and copy the clone HTTPS
 - Open your preferred IDE & navigate into the working directory you wish to clone into
 - Type 'git clone', paste the copied HTTPS & press enter

+To deploy the workspace:

+- git add .
+- git commit -m 'Your initial commit message'
+- git push

+    These steps must be completed frequently with relevant commit messages to ensure GitHub has the most recent version of your workspace

 Heroku Deployment Steps: